google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

 {% include modules/remember.liquid title="Remember" list=page.remember.specify-a-start-time %}

-You can also use the Media Fragments API to deliver multiple views on the same video -- like cue points in a DVD -- without having to encode and serve multiple files:
+You can also use the Media Fragments API to deliver multiple views on the same video &ndash; like cue points in a DVD &ndash; without having to encode and serve multiple files:

 {% include modules/remember.liquid title="Remember" list=page.remember.range-request %}